Accelerate Success with AI-Powered Test Automation – Smarter, Faster, Flawless

 Figure 3 shows new defects being found as a function of time.
 Looking at the figure there was a spike in the number of new defects being found shortly after 1/1/2018.
 Over time the number of new defects being found can be seen to be decreasing.
 This is repetitive with your comments for Fig 2.
 Either rephrase or delete completely.

-Defects Open/Close report
+Defects Open/Close Report

 Another incredibly useful forward looking metric is defects found versus defects fixed.